abalashov/eamt2026-eval-tutorial/README.md

 These are intended as templates: replace the data  with your own and the formulas remain valid.

+`worked_examples/300_en-{de,ru,ja,zh}` are reserved for the MATEO outputs for our evaluation sets.
+These outputs will be provided shortly before the tutorial as a back-up.

 ---

 ## Sample script